 The Graduate School does not insist on an interview as a condition of entry.
 However, applicants are strongly encouraged to visit the AA for an interview with the programme's academic staff before applying.
 Appointments can be made through the Graduate Admissions Team.

-Successful applicants will receive a conditional offer letter from the AA and must send their documents via courier or post to the AA for verification (photocopies will not be accepted).
-Applicants must send:
+Successful applicants will receive a conditional offer letter from the AA and must send certified true copies of their documents requested via courier or post to the AA for verification (photocopies will not be accepted).
+English language certificates should be scanned and emailed to firstname.lastname@example.org

 Decisions on the admission of applicants are final and there is generally no right of appeal against the decision.
 The AA will only consider a complaint if there is substantive evidence that the admissions procedure was not correctly followed.
 Any complaint concerning applications should be addressed to the Head of Admissions, Kirstie Little via email to email@example.com